-Open Doors supports millions of persecuted Christians in more than 60 countries across the world.
-Our global, underground networks work in partnership with the local church to provide food and medicine, smuggled Bibles and literature, spiritual care, vocational training and legal advice - whatever persecuted Christians need and for as long as they need it.
+Open Doors supports persecuted Christians in more than 60 countries across the world.
+Our global networks work in partnership with the local church to provide food and medicine, Bibles and literature, spiritual care, training - whatever persecuted Christians need and for as long as they need it.

-Find out more about your part in this worldwide family at www.opendoorsuk.org.
+Find out more about your part in this worldwide family at opendoorsuk.org opendoorsuk.org